TheRenegadeCoder/sample-programs/archive/r/ruby/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Ruby:

+- Extension: .rb
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.rb

-The following list shares details about what we're using to test all Sample Programs in Ruby.
+The following list shares details about what we're using to test all Sample Programs in Ruby:

 - Docker Image: ruby
 - Docker Tag: 2-alpine